nabilloussaifi/become-a-web-dev/firsttry.md

 ## <u>*The fears I might have*</u>
 1. Too much to learn on a short time.
-2. Didn't find some answer by miself.
+2. Didn't find some answer by myself.

 &nbsp;